go here Pentair’s latest automation innovation, the IntelliConnect Control and Monitoring System, was...

 Before you start thinking about tiling the step, remember: The new tile installation is only as good as the substrate you are bonding to.
 If you are working on an older concrete pool, or a top step that already shows signs of deterioration, you will need to take a few steps back before you can move forward.

-RELATED: Case Study: Repairing Structural Cracks
+enter RELATED: Case Study: Repairing Structural Cracks

 First remove any loose or compromised concrete on the step treads.
 Compromised concrete can be a little tricky to spot if you don't know what you are looking for.
 Basically, as concrete ages it becomes less and less water resistant.
 As water passes through the concrete, the cement within dissolves and travels with the water, leaving the aggregate component behind.
 Without the cement "glue" to hold all the aggregates together, the strength of the concrete is reduced.
 If the steps in the pool feel weak, or if you can poke and scrape them with a screwdriver and remove small chunks of sandy concrete, you need to remove some of this concrete before proceeding to install tile.

 In some cases the concrete will be thoroughly compromised and you will need to chip (jackhammer) a few inches of concrete out of the top step and pour new concrete in its place before you can begin applying the waterproof membrane layer.
 (If you're taking this step, make sure to brush up on bonding new concrete to old concrete.)
 But in most cases, the concrete of your top step will just need some remediation, not jackhammering and replacement with new concrete, and a diamond cup wheel on an angle grinder will render a perfect (and level) surface to begin your membrane and tile setting.